The Reluctant Fundamentalist (film): Music

 The soundtrack album for The Reluctant Fundamentalist was composed by Michael Andrews.
 On selecting Andrews, Nair said: "I called him up from Delhi.
 We didn't waste time and were very direct.
 I asked him how far east he had traveled and he said, 'San Diego!'
 And I just started laughing."
 He layered the film's score with traditional Pakistani songs.

 The album has Urdu poetry set to music, Pakistani pop, funk and rap music, vocals from Amy Ray of the folk group Indigo Girls, and a new original song from Peter Gabriel, an old friend of Nair's.
 The film uses an eight-minute duet called "Kangna", sung by Fareed Ayaz and Abu Mohammed, for the opening scene.
 Songs based on the poems of Faiz Ahmed Faiz were used in the film and performed by Atif Aslam and Michael Andrews (English lyrics).
 Mira said: "His poems are put to music and we composed new versions of his poems.
-I went back to Pakistan and found Atif Aslam, the Kanye West of Pakistan, who is the nation's biggest pop star."
+I went back to Pakistan and found Atif Aslam, who is the nation's biggest pop star."

 On composing music for the film, Andrews said: "She has great relationships with folks in the region, and because I was so far away, Mira took care of it.
 I sent her my music to be overdubbed with melodies represented and she actually recorded Bansuri flute, and also took care of the vocals on 'Mori Araj Suno'.
 Simultaneously, I added Alam Khan, Ali Akbar's son, and Salar Nadir.
 Then I put the tracks under the vocal and the orchestra under the mock-up and real Bansuri."
 This all took place over the Internet, through endless uploading and downloading.
 "Most of our discussions took place after Mira had worked a 16-hour day."

 Andrews served as the primary composer for the music, but some of the songs and music were composed by others.
 Atif Aslam, Fareed Ayaz, Fahad Humayun, Abu Muhammad, and Amy Ray also served as singers and secondary composers on the album.
 Nair cast the popular Pakistani singer Meesha Shafi to play the role of Changez's sister, who sings "Bijli Aaye Ya Na Aaye".

 The soundtrack was released on Amazon for digital download on 30 April 2013.
 Internationally, Knitting Factory has released the soundtrack album.
 In India, Universal Music Group India hold the rights to release the music.
 Both physical and digital formats of the album were released on 30 April 2013, exclusively on Universal Music.